dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 Custom failure messages.

- let's see an example of a very brief Ruby code that will show us a technically correct error however we can make it more explicit by adding an alternate failure message along to the matcher `to` or `not_to`
+Let's see an example of a very brief Ruby code that will show us a technically correct error however we can make it more explicit by adding an alternate failure message along to the matcher `to` or `not_to`

 ```ruby
 irb(main):018> resp = Struct.new(:status, :body).new(400, 'unknown query param `sort`')